open-voice-interoperability/docs-archived/vocabulary.md

 ## O
 ## P
-- **Personage** - The characteristics of a Conversational Agenmt that enable it to be identified as a single actor in a conversation.
+- **Persona** - The characteristics of a Conversational Agenmt that enable it to be identified as a single actor in a conversation.
 This will be signaled by attributes such as consistent vocal characteristics, continuity between dialog turns, the use of a name or first-personal singular pronouns, narrative voice, or consistent visual characteristics such as a face or body in a multi-modal solution.
 - **Platform** - The collection of components (the environment) needed to execute a voice application.
 Examples of platforms include the Amazon and Google platforms that execute voice applications.

 ## Q